xiaohw7/cgmoi/README.md

 2. Upload cgmoi2.ino onto Arduino and open Serial monitor.

 3. Code uses FreeRTOS.
-There will be 4 tasks, namely Rotate, Gyro, Motor, and Cg.
+There will be 4 tasks, namely ROTATE, Gyro, Motor, and Cg.
 Code will suspend Rotate, Gyro, and Motor task immediately in void setup() and Cg task will run at highest priority.

 4. Code has 3 modes.
-Mode 1 runs Cg task, reads values from load cells and output CG and mass values.
-Mode 2 runs Motor and Gyro tasks and outputs angular acceleration values.
-Mode 3 runs Rotate task and allows user to rotate top plate a desired number of steps in either direction.
+Mode CG runs Cg task, reads values from load cells and output CG and mass values.
+Mode MOI runs Motor and Gyro tasks and outputs angular acceleration values.
+Mode ROTATE runs Rotate task and allows user to rotate top plate a desired number of steps in either direction.

-5. After uploading code, Arduino will be running mode 1 and user can see output values from load cells on Serial monitor.
-User can either continue with mode 1 to measure CG of satellite, switch to mode 2 to measure MOI of satellite instead or switch to mode 3 to rotate top plate to the desired orientation.
+5. After uploading code, Arduino will be running mode CG and user can see output values from load cells on Serial monitor.
+User can either continue with mode CG to measure CG of satellite, switch to mode MOI to measure MOI of satellite instead or switch to mode ROTATE to rotate top plate to the desired orientation.

-6. Mode 1: User intends to measure CG of satellite
+6. Mode CG: User intends to measure CG of satellite

       * Linear actuators must be fully extended.